apecloud/kubeblocks/README.md

 - Provide the most advanced user experience based on the concepts of IaC and GitOps.

 ### Key features
-- Compatible with AWS, GCP, Azure, and Alibaba Cloud.
+- Be compatible with AWS, GCP, Azure, and Alibaba Cloud.
 - Supports MySQL, PostgreSQL, Redis, MongoDB, Kafka, and more.
 - Provides production-level performance, resilience, scalability, and observability.
 - Simplifies day-2 operations, such as upgrading, scaling, monitoring, backup, and restore.